Minimumtabaku/C_projects/README.md

 Two sequences of characters.
 First is encrypted message and second is poorly understood original message (contains mistakes).
 ### Output
 Original message, return value is 0.

+## Password guesser

+Brute force way of guessing the password by making permutations of entered characters recursively.